flyrok/array_coherence/README.md

 ## Python Dependencies ##

+The following dependencies are required.
+The `setup.py` will try to install them.

 python>=3.6 (script uses f-strings)
 obspy (https://github.com/obspy/obspy/wiki)
+numpy
+scipy
+matplotlib

 ## Usage/Examples ##
 The main driver is a INI configuration file.
 Use the `-h` option to print an example.
+The INI file is editable within the UI.

 It is recommended to run the script with the `-v` to understand some of the output.
 It is very verbose.
-Turn on debugging with `-vv` if things go wrong.
+Turn on debugging with `-vv`, if things go wrong.

-To see help:
+To see help and an example INI file:
-`array_coherence -h`
+`array_fk -h`

 To see version:
-`array_coherence --version`
+`array_fk --version`

 To run it:
-`array_coherence -f *.sac -i example.ini
+`array_fk -f *.sac